 I chuckle when I hear the statement, “I don’t want or need to restore a car because I am savvy and I will just buy one done, it’s cheaper.”
 This article is a follow-on to the Restorations Build vs. Buy post.
 I will reiterate my statement in that post; Do you really think guys are going to loose their ass and sell you their meticulously restored car for the same price as an auction dealer fluff and flip car?
 The answer is hell no!
 Please learn what a concours restored car is and a show car restoration is.
 The extent and quality will not be the same.
 Moreover you just paid huge auction fees to buy that “done” car.

 My intent here is to share my experiences, specifically the estimating process, in restoring a classic car.
 Restoring a car should be fun.
-I don’t want you to feel ripped off or disappointed when you a). see the price of a restored car, and b). overspend your hard earned money re-working or going backwards to achieve your end goal, c). establish a good price to pay for a project car.
+I don’t want you to feel ripped off or disappointed when you a). see the price of a restored car, and b). overspend your hard earned money re-working or going backwards to achieve your end goal, oh, and c). establish a good price to pay for a project car.

 With that said, what is your end goal?
 If you are looking for a Saturday evening cruiser, or a trailer queen, concours award winning car, I hope this article will provide you with guidance and insight.
 Give this decision a lot of thought.